junxit/us-congress-code/title-47/chapter-2/sec-34.md

 Section was not enacted as part of the Submarine Cable Act which comprises this chapter.

+### Statutory Notes and Related Subsidiaries

+### Short Title

+Act May 27, 1921, ch.
+12, which enacted sections 34 to 39 of this title, is popularly known as the Cable Landing Licensing Act.

 ### Executive Documents

 ### Delegation of Functions